 The Crab or Shrimp Pattern

-The second fly pattern that works astonishingly well for tarpon is a crab or shrimp pattern.
+The second fly pattern that works astonishingly well for big and smaller tarpon is a crab or shrimp pattern.
 These patterns are often segmented with two parts of the fly, often with a head or collar and a contrasting tail pattern that has a light-to-dark striping to imitate the look of a shrimp or crab.
-For the most part, these flies have a sandy tan, pink or copper color pattern scheme.
-In some cases an additional fabric is laid down on the fly to perfectly represent a shrimp, where even to the human eye it is hard to tell the difference between real and fake.
+For the most part, these flies have a sandy tan, pink, or copper color pattern scheme.
+In some cases, additional fabric is laid down on the fly to perfectly represent a shrimp, where even to the human eye it is hard to tell the difference between real and fake.

 Note that there are a lot of different color combinations and schemes that usually all have their own effect.
 There is a wide variety of different sizes, shapes, and shrimp patterns out there that work well to fool tarpon into biting your fly.

-Certain times of the year when the moon phases and tides are strong, for example, in the spring, a crab or shrimp pattern is really hard to beat.
+Certain times of the year when the moon phases and tides are strong, for example, in the spring, a crab or shrimp pattern is really hard to beat and makes some of the best flies for saltwater fish.
 When the tarpon are keying in and are fixed on the crustacean forage that is moving through their area, this can be an exceptional pattern to use because the tarpon are on the lookout for one of their favorite foods.
 When you’re able to match the hatch, the tarpon bite can seem like it is on fire, yet there is a simple method to the madness at work here.
+Simple flies and patterns are the best tarpon flies to have in your arsenal.

 All it takes is to be in tune with what the tarpon is naturally feeding on—this little bit of understanding can really make a difference when spending countless hours on the water and fooling these tarpon into biting your fly.